-Hostels are the most affordable type of housing and they will normally cost $10-$20 US dollars per night.
+Hostels are the most affordable type of housing.
 However, you would only get the basics and would likely have to share amenities with other guests.
-For more privacy, a double room in a hotel would cost $40-$70 US dollars per night.
+For more privacy, a double room in a hotel would be a good option.

 There are a lot of budget hotels that are clean and comfortable.
 If you’re splitting the price between two travelers, it can be just as affordable as a hostel.
-Boutique or Western style hotels start their nightly rates at about $120 US dollars per night.
+Boutique or Western-style hotels’ nightly rates are moderately priced.

 Once you’ve decided on what type of accommodation you want for the duration of your trip, the next portion of your budget will go to food and drink.
-Food keeps us all alive, but when you are traveling, it’s also a way to experience and connect with the local culture.
-Brazilian cuisine is known for having a wide variety of influences from all over the world and it can vary from region to region.
+It’s a way to experience and connect with the local culture.
+Brazilian cuisine is known for having a wide variety of influences from all over the world and can vary from region to region.

-With the tropical location, Brazil is known for their fresh fruit.
-One of the most popular being the açaí, which is made into various sweet dishes.
+With its tropical location, Brazil is known for its fresh fruit.
+One of the most popular is the açaí, which is made into various sweet dishes.
 Romeu and Julieta is another common fruit dish that is made from guava and served like cheesecake.

-Empanadas are a staple Brazilian snack, which are world famous.
+Empanadas are a staple Brazilian snack, which is world-famous.
 Most empanadas are made with cheese or meat.
-A unique take on a chicken nugget is coxinhas, which is chicken wrapped in a soft dough and deep fried.
+A unique take on a chicken nugget is coxinhas, which is chicken wrapped in soft dough and deep fried.
 Feijoada is considered to be one of Brazil’s national dishes and it is similar to a stew using black beans, rice, and pig ears.

 Drinking is a normal part of Brazilian culture and there are a large variety of alcoholic drinks available.
-Alcoholic beverages made with local spirits will be the most affordable and should cost about $2 US dollars.
+Alcoholic beverages made with local spirits will be the most affordable.

-Cachaça is Brazil’s most famous locally made alcohol and it is distilled from sugar cane.
-A bottle of cachaça is less than $20 US dollars.
-If you are looking to drink import brands of alcohol, you should expect to pay a higher price.
+Cachaça is Brazil’s most famous locally-made alcohol and it is distilled from sugar cane.
+If you are looking to drink imported brands of alcohol, you should expect to pay a higher price.

 Most drinks within the touristy areas will have high prices that rival US prices.
-They’re around $10-$15 US dollars per drink.
 Drinking less can help you save on your budget.